apoorvasrinivasan/modular-angular-bootstrap/README.md

   - to change the menu, inject `menuService` in any controller.
   - Elements can be added in menu by `menuService.add(item)`.
   - Entire menu can be replaced by `menuService.setMenu(new_menu)`
+  - Menu is displayed and controlled by a directive called `main-menu`

 ### Modules